sthaid/proj_telescope/README.md

 Sky Chart testing:

-* Refer to the unit_test_algorithms routine in sky.c.
+* Refer to the unit_test routine in sky.c.

 Credits: